ArtTucker/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
- ETL and Sentiment Analysis of Amazon reviews with AWS, PySpark, postgresql, NLP
+ETL and meta-analysis of Amazon Vine reviews with AWS, postgresql, PySpark, and Google Colab

+## Overview

+## Results

+## Summary